Things to Do in Calistoga in Spring: Your Complete Activity Guide

 Spa and Wellness: Soaking Is Better in Spring

-Cooler spring mornings make stepping into a geothermal mineral pool or a warm volcanic mud bath feel deeply restorative in a way that summer heat does not quite replicate.
+Cooler spring mornings make the Calistoga spa and hot springs experience, geothermal mineral pools, and volcanic mud baths, feel deeply restorative in a way that summer heat does not quite replicate.
 Spa appointment availability is also more accessible in spring than during the fall harvest rush, particularly for midweek visits.

 Indian Springs Calistoga (1712 Lincoln Avenue) operates one of the oldest continuously active geothermal pools in California.
 The Olympic-sized mineral pool and volcanic ash mud baths remain the signature Calistoga experience.